 The Grand Palace contains history of about 200 years of Thailand and a part of the establishment is opened as a museum.
 Some royal offices are still found inside the four walls of the Grand Palace.
 During its construction, the Grand Palace experienced fund shortage and was made of wood and after a few years, the woods were replaced with masonry.
 The entire structure of the Grand Palace was replaced with the masonry materials including the walls, gates, thrones hall, residences and everything.
 Bricks from the old royal palaces were used as materials to build the Grand Palace.
 Traditionally the palace was known as the Royal Palace and since 1851; the name was changed to as the ‘Grand Palace’.

 Travel Guide information of Grand Palace: If you want to visit the Grand Palace, there are several ways and routes available to reach.
 You can use BTS skytrain, and boat service to reach the palace.
 Ride the sky train and get off at the Taskin Bridge station.
 Take a boat on the river that will take you to the opposite side pier and the Grand Palace is on the pier number 9.
 You cannot miss the Grand Place.

-Some Tips when you visit on Grand Palace:
+Some Tips when you visit on The Grand Palace Bangkok:

 Since a part of the Grand Palace is opened as a museum, you cannot have a look on the entire establishment.
 Do not wear informal attires as those are not allowed inside the Grand Palace.
 If you hire a tour guide, that would be easier for you to know the Grand Palace without having any crowd and see the adorable attractions inside.
 You need to take off your shoes at some places like Buddha temple.